raganwald/raganwald.github.com/_posts/2019-09-21-regular-expressions.md

 - The dot operator--`.`--representing any character, and;[^dotcc]
 - Shorthand character classes, such as `\d`, `\w`, and `\s`.

-[^dotcc]: Technically, the dot operator isn't called a "character class," but in our implementtaion it works exactly like a character class, so we're implementing it here.
+[^dotcc]: Technically, the dot operator isn't called a "character class," but in our implementation it works exactly like a character class, so we're implementing it here.

 Custom character classes aren't difficult to implement on the transpilation side, but modifying our infix-to-postfix parser to support them would get gnarly enough that we'd probably have to go out and start using a "real" parser.
 Which would be appropriate for a production engine, but a distraction for our exploration.